-CMS is working with DHCS to implement a health reform project in seven California counties.
-While this outreach was started under the CCI, it was discontinued in January 2018 and will be continued through a project, called Cal MediConnect, which aims to promote coordinated care and enhance health outcomes and the quality of life for Duals.
+CMS is working with DHCS to implement a health reform project in seven California counties to promote coordinated care and enhance health outcomes and the quality of life for Duals through a new health plan option that combines Medicare and Medi-Cal benefits, an MMP.
 In addition, most Medi-Cal beneficiaries in these counties will choose MCPs for their Medi-Cal benefits, including LTSS.
 These two policy transitions make up CCI and are taking place in: Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Mateo, and Santa Clara.